chrislittleboy/website/content/about.md

 ---

 I am a Postdoc at Stirling University starting out my academic career.
-In my research I use data science to understand interactions between the environment and economic development.
+I love teaching and research, and work to understand links between natural resources and development.

-Currently I am building an agent-based model to simulate encroachment on protected forests.
-This is an exciting and topical area of research following the COP26 commitments to end deforestation.
-The model can be used to predict outcomes in the near future for 14,000+ forests across the globe.

-During my PhD I researched the influence of land scarcity on land management and agriculture in rural Nigeria.
+Currently I am working on the Beacon Project at the University of Stirling in central Scotland.
+The project looks at the pros and cons of large dam infrastructure.
+This is firstly a deep-dive into four case study contexts (India, Brazil, Kazakhstan, and Scotland) and secondly a global comparative analysis of dam impacts using satellite imagery.

 **Education**